Juniper/libxo/doc/filters.rst

       a value of 2 which are parented by a `chapter` element which have a `number` attribute with a value of 1.

-  - Use a number to select the <n>th node from a node set
+  - Use a number to select the <n>th node from a node set, using an origin of 1 (not 0):

     - Example: chapter[1]
     - Selects the first `chapter` element